 Handy Hint: Find out more about why brachycephalic dogs can’t always swim and how careful you need to be around water.

 11. Can Frenchtons be left alone?

-Frenchtons don’t like to be left alone and will often suffer from separation anxiety.
+Frenchtons are like other dogs and don’t like to be left alone so can suffer from separation anxiety.
 Both Bosties and Frenchies were bred to be companion dogs and crave human company.